top of page

 Struncatura is a pasta with a history.
 Once a peasant dish, banned and traded underhand, it has evolved into a traditional Calabrian dish, found on most Calabrian menus and served in the finest restaurants.

 The first Struncatura was produced from milling residues.
 Leftover bran was swept up from the floor and given to peasants, meant as feed for their livestock.
-The hungry peasants made pasta with it instead.
-Because of its unhygienic nature, the pasta was banned for human consumption, during which time it was sold underhand, almost like contraband.
+The peasants made pasta with it instead.
+Because of its unhygienic nature, the pasta was soon banned for human consumption, during which time it was sold underhand, almost like contraband.

-Today, Struncatura, now of course complying with food standards, is produced by only a handful of mills in Calabria in the region of Reggio Calabria, and mainly around Gioia Tauro, the recognized birthplace of the pasta, where it also enjoys its greatest popularity.
-Nowadays, the distinct whole-wheat, dark, and coarse pasta can be found on the menus of most restaurants across Calabria.
+Today, Struncatura, now of course strictly complying with food standards, is produced by only a handful of mills in Calabria in the region of Reggio Calabria, and mainly around Gioia Tauro, the recognized birthplace of the pasta, where it also enjoys its greatest popularity.

 Brown Stroncatura pasta neatly arranged on a wooden surface, showcasing their textured and speckled appearance.